dfennell42/LCO-Workflow/README.md

 *submit*: Submits vasp calculations.
 Takes argument for which type of calculations to submit: *'struc'* for pristine or vacancy structure calculations, or *'pdos'* for PDOS calculations.
 Default is *'struc'*.
 Equivalent to bash scripts **submitall-vasp.sh** and **submitpdos-vasp.sh**.

 *check*: Checks calculations for errors.
 If error is PRICELV, ZBRENT, FEXCF, or a timeout, script will perform the appropriate fix and resubmit the calculations.

+*collect*: Collects all CONTCAR files recursively from head directory and copies them into /hpcgpfs01/scratch/CTCMO-2025/Structures/.

+*update*: Updates workflow with most recent version from /hpcgpfs01/scratch/dfennell/WF-Files/.